trallard/ci-research/az-pipeline-vm.md

 ---

-### 👩🏿‍💻 Hands on
+## 👩🏿‍💻 Hands on
 Clone this wokrshop's repo: <https://github.com/trallard/ci-research> to your own GitHub profile.

-✨ Let's start by creating our `azure-pipelines.yml` file in our repo.
-Make sure to place it on the root of your project directory.
+✨ Let's start by creating our `.azure-pipelines/azure-pipelines.yml` file in our repo.

 ```yaml
 # Python example Azure Pipeline